Vintharas/js13k-spaceshooter/README.md

 ## CORE GAME MECHANICS

-- ship energy
+- ship faction modifier
-  - when you get near to a sun you get more energy faster
+  - revisit. make a system with points to make it more equitative.
+(Instead of just setting random values xD)
 - shoot
   - support for other weapons:
     - bomb (explodes)